What is type 1 diabetes?

 Children with type 1 diabetes need frequent blood sugar testing and insulin replacement using insulin injections (shots).
 Children with type 1 diabetes generally need multiple (at least four) insulin injections each day.
 Many children use a pump that delivers insulin to their body without giving injections.
 Children will need to test their blood sugar four to eight times each day using a glucometer.
 Some children use a device that is attached to their skin with a small sensor under the skin that measures their blood sugar frequently throughout the day.

-At the Barbara Davis Center, clinicians teach families how to safely give their children the insulin injections they need to control the condition.
+At the Barbara Davis Center and the Colorado Springs Diabetes Center, clinicians teach families how to safely give their children the insulin injections they need to control the condition.

 Why choose Children's Colorado for your child's diabetes treatment?